DHINESH0202/Youtube/README.md

 streamlit run app.py
 🌐 Deploy on Streamlit Cloud
-Push your code to GitHub (no .env!).
+Push your code to GitHub (exclude .env file!).

 Go to streamlit.io/cloud

-New App → choose repo, branch (main), file (app.py)
+Click New App → choose your repo, branch (main), and file (app.py)

 In Secrets, add:

-text
+ini
+Copy code
 YT_API_KEY = "your_actual_youtube_api_key"
 Click Deploy.
 Share your app link!

 🤝 Contribution
-Contributions welcome!
-Fork, branch, and PR.
+Contributions are welcome!
+Fork the repo, create a branch, and open a pull request.

 📜 License
 MIT License